kernelkit/infix/doc/wifi.md

 In the CLI, signal strength is reported as: excellent, good, fair or bad.
 For precise signal strength values in dBm, use NETCONF or RESTCONF to access the `signal-strength` leaf in the operational datastore.

+When connected, `bssid` shows the MAC address of the access point the station is associated to.
+It appears only while connected.
+When several access points share one SSID (a roaming network), the `bssid` is what tells them apart, and it changes as the station roams between them.

 ## Passphrase Requirements